rerobots/hardshare/README.md

 Building and Testing
 --------------------

-This tool is implemented in [Rust](https://www.rust-lang.org/).
+This tool is implemented in [Rust](https://www.rust-lang.org/), and releases are posted to the crate registry at <https://crates.io/crates/hardshare>.
 To build,

     cargo build